belliveaurejean1996/LearningGit/README.md

 ```git

 ```

+> Note : If the merged project affects some other changes in the new version Git will ask what you what to keep.
+Ether keep your changes.

 This is very usefull since every develloper can have there own branch and so changes without impacting the main project.